zx80/flask-simple-auth/docs/TUTORIAL.md

 [REST](https://en.wikipedia.org/wiki/REST)
 [HTTP](https://en.wikipedia.org/wiki/HTTP)
 back-end in [Python](https://python.org/)
-with basic or parameter authentication plus group and object authorizations.
+with basic or parameter authentication (who is the user?) plus group and object authorizations (permissions associated to the authenticated *who*).
 This is not very different from starting a [Flask](https://flask.palletsprojects.com/) project, *but* if you start with Flask you will have to unlearn things as FlaskSimpleAuth framework extends